dmgonzalez8/OMR/README.md

 ## Future Work

 - Training Set Refinement: Consider a larger dataset, implement oriented bounding boxes, and ensure each class is present in both the train and test sets.
-- Train more epochs using YOLOv8x and YOLOv8m.
+- Train more epochs using YOLOv8m.
 - Create an ensemble of YOLO models to classify symbols by relative symbol size.
 - Enhance measure segmentation to capture notes positioned above or below the staff lines.
 - End-to-End OMR System: The next major goal is to translate the classified symbols into machine readable Kern or XML music format using LSTM or Transformer architectures.